Mhart12/tow-lots/README.md

-KCMO runs monthly auctions of cars and other items (boats, scooters, etc) that are unclaimed from city tow lots, but information about the items up for auction isn’t easily accessible by the salvage dealers.
+KCMO runs monthly auctions of cars and other items (boats, scooters, etc) that are unclaimed from city tow lots, but information about the items up for auction isn’t easily accessible by salvage dealers.
+A list of the vehicles up for auction is available online that includes limited information about the condition of the vehicles.
+The minimal user interface fosters a limited market of buyers, reducing revenue and resulting in fewer vehicles being sold.

-There
-are current auction attendees who know how to work the system, and most of the items for auction are purchase, but we believe there may be an opportunity to increase revenue, reduce waste (into the landfill), or even connect more people to low cost vehicles with greater accessibility and transparency to the data.
+There is an opportunity to increase revenue, increase sales, reduce waste (into the landfill), or even connect more people to low cost vehicles with better access to more, relevant data.

 ## What we need